 The complexity and the distributed nature of our systems today means we are moving towards a network of services instead of an identified product.
+Product is of course, still essential, and needs proper attention but can no longer look to product quality in isolation.
 Instead of only thinking product quality, think ’emergent quality’.
 Emergent quality means focusing on the quality of the ecosystem.
 By doing so, it improves the quality of a system or service.
-By ecosystem I mean, the pipeline, process, people, provisions (tools) and principles involved in developing a service or system.
+By ecosystem I mean, the pipeline, process, people, provisions (tools) and outcomes (what our business wants) involved in developing a service or system.

 “If you were unable to perform software testing, how would you know the state of quality of your system?

-For further information on quality engineering and how it can help your organisation get in touch with one of our consultants
+For further information on quality engineering and how it can help your organisation get in touch with one of our team on 1300 291 191